shivsinghcse/typescript/Notes.md

 - TypeScript is a syntactic superset of JavaScript which adds **static typing**.
 - It means that TypeScript adds syntax on top of JavaScript, allowing developers to add **types**.
 - "Syntactic Superset" means that it shares the same base syntax as JavaScript, but adds something to it.
+- **What is the main benefit of using TypeScript over JavaScript?**
+  - Static type-checking

 ### Why should I use TypeScript?